 Studying the Certificate IV in Allied Health Assistance at Holmesglen

 Our unique combination of nutrition theory, plus 30 hours of face-to-face simulated clinic which makes up part of the 120 hours' practical placement, will set you up for an exciting career in this field.

 During your studies, you will gain a detailed understanding of nutritional needs, understand how the body works and metabolises food, and develop skills to evaluate meal plans and adjust them for individual requirements.

 Learn about different cultures, how food needs may change when illness arises, or if a person is diagnosed with allergies or intolerances.

-Apply your new knowledge and skills in our Wellness Centre and out in the health industry such as aged care facilities or hospitals, where you will complete up to 120 hours assisting dietitians and nutritionists where possible, and working and liaising with chefs to meet the dietary needs of clients.
+Apply your new knowledge and skills in our Wellness Centre and out in the health industry such as Aged Care facilities, where you will complete up to 120 hours assisting dietitians and nutritionists where possible, and working and liaising with chefs to meet the dietary needs of clients.

-This comprehensive course also includes study of mental health and chronic disease to help you understand the whole person and their health needs.
+This comprehensive course also includes study of chronic disease to help you understand the whole person and their health needs.
 You will also learn how to screen clients for malnutrition and dietary assessment.

 ||Interpret and apply medical terminology appropriately

 ||Follow safe work practices for direct client care